LittleMonsterSen/Aurora-Q-A/README.md

    - Memory: "Sophia Al-Farsi wants to organize a private dinner under the stars in Santorini"
    - Challenge: Temporal information ("when") may be implicit or in metadata

-2. **Top-K Limitations**: Fixed `top_k=10` may miss relevant memories if:
-   - Many memories exist for the user
-   - Query is ambiguous
-   - Relevant memory has lower similarity score

-3. **Metadata Underutilization**: Timestamps in metadata aren't always used effectively
+2. **Metadata Underutilization**: Timestamps in metadata aren't always used effectively
    - LLM may not extract temporal patterns
    - No explicit date/time filtering in search

-4. **Name Resolution Errors**: Partial name matching can fail
+3. **Name Resolution Errors**: Partial name matching can fail
    - "Sophia" vs "Sophia Al-Farsi" — works
    - "Sofia" (typo) — fails
    - Multiple users with similar names — ambiguous